 Dan Murphy’s - What are the most important things?

 The largest page element was a video offering to “meet the wineries, breweries and distilleries that are proving why we’re the lucky country”.
 But interestingly, we didn’t take this away as the most important thing.

-With the Z-shape eye scan, we first saw search, delivery and account at the top of the page, and that there’s a secondary navigation bar with alcohol categories.
+With the Z-shape eye scan, we first saw search, delivery and account at the top of the page.
+Plus, the secondary navigation bar with alcohol categories.

-But then we scanned to the bottom of the page where we found four choices – Deliver now, 30 minute pick up, Shop in store, Drink Inspiration.
+Then we scanned to the bottom of the page where we found 4 choices – Deliver now, 30-minute pickup, Shop in-store, Drink Inspiration.

 These felt like the most important things on the page.